carpentries-incubator/hpc-intro/_episodes/14-environment-variables.md

 This means that I can have executables in lots of different places as long as I remember that I need to to update my `PATH` so that my shell can find them.

 What if I want to run two different versions of the same program?
-If I add them both to my `PATH` the first one found will always win.
-In the next episode we'll learn how to use helper tools to help us manage our runtime environment to make that possible without us needing to do a lot of bookkeeping on what the value of `PATH` (or other important environment variables) is or should be.
+Since they share the same name, if I add them both to my `PATH` the first one found will always win.
+In the next episode we'll learn how to use helper tools to help us manage our runtime environment to make that possible without us needing to do a lot of bookkeeping on what the value of `PATH` (and other important environment variables) is or should be.

 {% include links.md %}